mulksuzlestirme/mulksuzlestirme/contact.md

 ---

 Networks of Dispossession is being developed in phases and open to contributions.
-If you'd like to work or contribute data please email us at:
+If you'd like to work or contribute data please contact us on Twitter.

-<a href="mailto:mulksuzlestirme@gmail.com">mulksuzlestirme@gmail.com</a>

 <hr>